AbdelrahmanAbdelhady/AdventureWorks_DWH/README.md

 A key enhancement in this project was the implementation of an incremental load mechanism in the fact table.
 Instead of reloading all data with each ETL cycle, only new and updated records were processed, significantly improving performance and reducing resource consumption.

+**Load**: Transformed data was loaded into the AdventureWorks_DWH data warehouse, ensuring efficient and scalable data processing.

 Dim_Customers ETL:
 ![Dim_Customers ETL](https://github.com/user-attachments/assets/b2e090ea-25c1-46a3-846f-181fd8bc81e8)